When your dog suddenly becomes lame, I bet a sprain, strain, or an orthopedic injury are the first things that come to your mind.

 After her walk, we were busy on a deck, and Cookie was resting.
-Even though it was a hot day, after a while, I felt that she was resting too quietly.
+But, even though it was a hot day, I felt that she was resting too quietly after a while.
 Call it a gut feeling.

 Surely enough, when Cookie did get up, she wasn’t putting any weight on her left hind leg.

 We recalled the morning incident and checked her foot thoroughly.
-All we could find was just a tiny little red spot on Cookie’s foot.
+However, we could only find a tiny little red spot on Cookie’s foot.
 How would this explain why she was suddenly so lame?
-Was Cookie stung be a bee?
-The tiny wound didn’t look impressive at all.
+Was Cookie stung by a bee?
+The small wound didn’t look impressive at all.

 The long and the short of it is that we concluded the small wound was just a coincidence.
-The way Cookie was carrying her leg up toward her belly screamed cruciate injury.
+However, how Cookie carried her leg up toward her belly screamed cruciate injury.